GalaxyGate/guides/docs/discord/hosting_discord_js.md

-sudo systemctl daemon-reload # Re-scans for service changes. sudo systemctl enable bot # Enables auto-start for the service named 'bot'. sudo systemctl start bot # Starts the 'bot' service. sudo systemctl stop bot # Stops the 'bot' service. sudo systemctl restart bot # Restarts the 'bot' service.
+sudo systemctl daemon-reload # Re-scans for service changes. sudo systemctl enable bot # Enables auto-start for the service named 'bot'. sudo systemctl start bot # Starts the 'bot' service. sudo systemctl stops bot # Stops the 'bot' service. sudo systemctl restart bot # Restarts the 'bot' service.
 ```

 ### PM2
 What is PM2?
-PM2 is a process manager for the JavaScript runtime Node.js which can be used to keep node application alive after a killed SSH session.
+PM2 is a process manager for the JavaScript runtime NodeJS which can be used to keep node application alive after a killed SSH session.
 PM2 can easily start/stop/restart your bot as well as provide logging.

 !!! warning
     PM2 will restart when the bot crashes which can result in a boot loop.